DecisionsDev/odm-docker-kubernetes/platform/gcloud/README_NGINX.md

 This section explains how to expose the ODM services to Internet connectivity with a NGINX Ingress controller instead of the standard Google Cloud load balancer.

-For reference, see the Google Cloud documentation https://cloud.google.com/community/tutorials/nginx-ingress-gke
+For reference, see the [Google Cloud documentation](https://cloud.google.com/community/tutorials/nginx-ingress-gke).

 ## Table of Contents